ivangfr/springboot-jpa-studies/jpa-batch/README.md

 > **Note**: before starting the application, the services present in `docker-compose.yml` file must be up and running as explained in the main README, see [Start Environment](https://github.com/ivangfr/springboot-jpa-studies#start-environment)

-- Open a terminal and navigate to `sprinboot-jpa-studies` root folder
+- Open a terminal and navigate to the `sprinboot-jpa-studies` root folder;

 - You can use `MySQL` or `PostgreSQL`